ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/index.md

 [More](Add%20comments%20and%20change%20cell%20colors%20in%20spreadsheet/index.md)

+## Change font family and size

+In this example we are changing font family and/or size in the presentation.

 ## Support

 If you want to request a feature or report a bug regarding macros, use the issues section [on GitHub.](https://github.com/ONLYOFFICE/plugin-macros/issues)